 As you get older, your health risks increase.
 And for men over the age of 50, the foods that they eat can play a huge role in lowering these risks.
 So if you are eating all the wrong kinds of foods, well, that's just going to make things that much tougher.
 So which really are the worst foods for men over 50 they should avoid at all costs?

 Lucky for you, we went ahead and did the work for you.
-Toby Amidor, MS, RD, CDN, FAND award-winning nutrition expert and Wall Street Journal best-selling author of The Create-Your-Plate Diabetes Cookbook, and member of the ETNT medical board, spoke to us all about the specific health concerns that men over the age of 50 may have.
+Toby Amidor, MS, RD, CDN, FAND award-winning nutrition expert, Wall Street Journal best-selling author of The Create-Your-Plate Diabetes Cookbook, and member of the ETNT medical board, spoke to us all about the specific health concerns that men over the age of 50 may have.
 According to Amidor, men over 50 need to watch out mainly for high blood pressure, type 2 diabetes, and high cholesterol.

 Because of these risks, we asked Amidor what types of food men over 50 should try to avoid.
 Here's the breakdown.
 If you're looking to make healthier changes, be sure you're stocked up on The 7 Healthiest Foods to Eat Right Now.

 Eating these sugary foods is always tempting, but if you consume them on a regular basis, you could potentially put yourself more at risk for health concerns.

 "These foods provide high calories and not many nutrients," Amidor says.
 And consistently giving our bodies food that has little nutrients and tons of unnecessary calories can lead to weight gain, which for men over the age of 50 can also lead to health risks and diseases.